lloydkevin/hugo-wd/content/post/2007-08-27-cakephp-installation-guide-just-add-water-and-2-medium-eggs.md

             This is going to route the homepage site.com/ to my _contents_ controller and run the _view_ action and pass to this the parameter _home._ This is the same as going to: site.com/contents/view/home/.
 We can also do some other marvelous things with routing, but I'll save those for later.

             Depending on what your setup is and where you host, you might have to make modifications to the .htaccess file.
-I haven't narrowed down an explanation yet, but on various shared hosts, adding &#8220;_RewriteBase /_&#8221; solves a lot of problems, just keep that in mind.
+I haven't narrowed down an explanation yet, but on various shared hosts, adding "_RewriteBase /_" solves a lot of problems, just keep that in mind.

             Read more on the [CakePHP manual][6].